microsoft/pxt-arcade/docs/hardware/kiosk.md

 ## Deleting a game from the Kiosk

-If you've added a game to the kiosk, you can also remove that game.
-When you're focused on a game that you added, you should see a delete button underneath.
+To delete a game from the kiosk, first select it in the list of games.
+Use the down direction on the joystick to highlight the delete button on the bottom right below the game image.

 ![Delete button highlighted on select game](/static/hardware/kiosk/delete-button-highlighted.png)

-Use the joystick to navigate to the button.
 Press the **A** button to select.
-This will open a pop-up for confirming the deletion.
+This will open a pop-up to confirm the deletion.

 ![Delete game dailogimage.png](/static/hardware/kiosk/delete-game-modal.png)

-Move the joystick left or right to select either option.
-Cancelling keeps the game list as is.
-Confirming will remove the game from the list of games.
+Move the joystick left or right to select Cancel or Confirm.
+If you Confirm deletion, the game will be removed from the Kiosk.

 ## Clearing the Kiosk